-2015 was the year of increased gender fluidity in fashion.
-The menswear shows loudly calling for unisex mode of dressing had a major impact on society and culture than most womenswear shows this year.
-Read on to understand fashion’s amplified rebellion against gender-specific clothing in 2015.
+The menswear shows loudly calling for gender fluid fashion in 2015 had a major impact on society and culture.
+Read on to understand fashion’s amplified rebellion against gender-specific clothing.

 Unlike sex, which determines an individual’s biological traits, gender notions are fluid social and cultural concepts that change with time.
 How we construct our gender identity with clothing today wasn’t the same throughout ages.
 Fashion wasn’t always strongly gender dependent like it is today.
 The gender scarred fashion statements of today are result of a long evolutionary process that was altered with various socio-political phenomenons over time.
 Until 18th century, both men and women preferred to wear long and decorative clothing.
 Though there weren’t many significant differences in clothing of men and women till 18th century, the evolution of clothing as a medium of gender expression and it’s relationship to social roles and status were clearly established over time.

 EVOLUTION OF GENDER SPECIFIC NUDITY NORMS

 Early human civilizations like Egyptian and Indus-Valley observed nudity as a very natural and acceptable concept.
 However, over the course of time, clothing has transcended to various socio-cultural expressions and nudity rules have been bent gender-wise as what’s acceptable and what’s not.